New CCCMB Officers Elected

 CCCMB recently held elections curing our December meeting.
 Connor Culhane was elected to the President position and Christie O'Hara was elected Vice-President.
 We look forward to great things from these two long-time members and devoted volunteers!

 The mission of Central Coast Concerned Mountain Bikers (CCCMB) is to expand the network of sustainable and enjoyable trails in SLO County and to maintain the trails currently in use.
-Since 1987, we have worked with California State Parks, the National Forest Service, San Luis Obispo City, and San Luis Obispo County in designing and building new trails and maintaining existing ones.
+Since 1987, we have worked with California State Parks, the National Forest Service, San Luis Obispo City, San Luis Obispo County and the Land Conservancy of San Luis Obispo County, in designing and building new trails and maintaining existing ones.

 "Trails aren't BORN - They're designed and built by volunteers - You and me!"

 CCCMB Fall-Winter Work Schedule

 Join Us... because trails don't make themselves!

 Wednesday Trail Work Listed Here...